-of the nationality to a child who would otherwise be stateless is not to be influenced by the child's parents' status.
-On the other hand, the conditions established by Article 1(2) are exhaustive and additional requirements are not permitted under the 1961 Convention.276
+'a specific type of residence in the state' are in direct contravention of the 1961 Convention.
+The rationale for this fact is two-fold.
+On the one hand, it is due to the principle of non-discrimination and the fact that the granting of nationality to a child who would otherwise be stateless should not to be influenced by the child's parents' status.
+On the other hand, the conditions established by Article 1(2) are exhaustive and additional requirements are not permitted under the 1961 Convention.

-- 3) It is against the letter of the convention for a state to provide for a 'discretionary nationalization procedure for children who would otherwise be stateless'.277 - 4) Once the conditions set by the domestic law of the state are met, the granting of nationality is mandatory.278
+- 3. It is against the letter of the convention for a state to provide for a 'discretionary nationalization procedure for children who would otherwise be stateless'.278 - 4.
+Once the conditions set by the domestic law of the state are met, the granting of nationality is mandatory.279

-In light of the above, it is possible to ascertain that in theory this holistic reading of the 1961 Convention in light of the developments in IHRL provides sufficient safeguards to ensure that no child is left stateless.
+In light of the above, it is possible to ascertain that, in theory, this holistic reading of the 1961 Convention in light of the developments in IHRL provides sufficient safeguards to ensure that no child is left stateless.
 Nevertheless, it is necessary to remember that there are a plethora of administrative, practical and legal hurdles that preclude many children's access to nationality.
-This is particularly true when the children are classified as being of 'undetermined nationality' and remain in that category due to barriers to proof of the contrary.
+This is particularly true when the children are classified as being of 'undetermined nationality' and remain in that category due to barriers to proving the contrary.

-Lastly, it is important to remember that, as of July 2017, 19 EU MS279 are contracting parties to the 1961 Convention.
+Lastly, it is important to remember that, as of July 2017, 19 EU MS 280 are contracting parties to the 1961 Convention.
 As such, they are required to apply the provisions set out above, which are binding upon them.